 This course was written by Dorothy Hardyway with assistance from Claire Hewitt (Parkinson’s UK) and Pete Cannell and Ronald Macintyre (The Open University) as part of the Opening Educational Practices in Scotland Project.

 Dorothy Hardyway is a Parkinson’s specialist nurse working in Northern Ireland.
-She draws on her palliative care experience gained when working for four years with Northern Ireland Hospice as a Parkinson’s specialist nurse with palliative care, and now in her present job as a Parkinson’s specialist nurse educating, advising and supporting people with Parkinson’s.
+She draws on her palliative care experience gained when working for 4 years with Northern Ireland Hospice as a Parkinson’s specialist nurse with palliative care, and now in her present job as a Parkinson’s specialist nurse educating, advising and supporting people with Parkinson’s.

 Particular thanks and appreciation go to the J. Macdonald Menzies Trust who provided the funding to enable the development of this course.